“I Am Somali”: Three Visual Artists From The Twin Cities

 Artist Ifrah Mansour will join us to talk about her work.

-This program is sponsored by CGS-MN, and co-sponsored by Minnesota Alliance of Peacemakers, United Nations Association, MN, and The Advocates for Human Rights.
+This program is sponsored by CGS-MN, and co-sponsored by Minnesota Alliance of Peacemakers, and United Nations Association, MN.

 FROM THE BLOG